standardebooks/tools/tests/README.md

 pipx inject standardebooks pytest==7.3.1
 ```

-The tests are executed by calling `pytest` from the top level or your tools repo:
+The tests are executed by calling `pytest` from the top level of your tools repo:

 ```shell
 cd /path/to/tools/repo